Probely/farcaster-onprem-agent/README.md

 # Overview

-This document will guide you through the installation of the Probely Agent on your network.
+This document will guide you through the installation of the Farcaster Agent on your network.

-The Agent connects Probely to (the parts that you choose of) your on-premises network.
+The Farcaster Agent connects Probely to (the parts that you choose of) your on-premises network.
 This broadens Probely's vulnerability scanning capabilities to internal applications.